-The Multi-Agency Strategic Co-ordinating Group (MASCG) has now been in existence for over four years.
-It was established to develop an operational plan to provide co-ordinated community leadership.
+The Multi-Agency Strategic Co-ordinating Group (MASCG) has now been in existence for over five years.
+It was established to develop an operational plan to provide co-ordinated community leadership and not manage the Fair.

-The MASCG had an involvement in the 2008 Fair but took over the responsibility for the co-ordination of community leadership of Appleby Fair from July 2008.
+The MASCG had an involvement in the 2008 Fair through its various partners statutory functions but took over the responsibility for the co-ordination of community leadership and engagement of the statutory community safety and regulation roles of Appleby Fair from July 2008.
 The 2009 Fair was the first under the co-ordination of the group.
-However, it should be noted that while MASCG had overall control of community leadership issues, it did not have direct responsibilities for the Fair itself which is a gathering of people from the Gypsy and Traveller communities with visitors and tourists coming to witness it.
+However, it should be noted that while MASCG had overall control of community leadership and regulation issues, it did not have direct responsibilities for the Fair itself which is a gathering of people from the Gypsy and Traveller communities with visitors and tourists coming to witness it.
+However, those people coming to the Fair arrive in Cumbria days and sometimes longer before which does cause challenges for local communities.

-From 2008, the MASCG produced an evaluation report of the way the Fair had operated and developed.
+From 2008, MASCG produced an Evaluation Report of the way the Fair had operated and developed.
 From that an improvement plan was produced to inform the work to be carried out in preparing for and servicing future Fairs.

-The 2008 evaluation report was developed from feedback from all agencies, visitors, Gypsy and Travellers, traders and local businesses and aimed to reflect as many views as possible.
+The 2008 Evaluation Report was developed from feedback from all agencies, visitors, Gypsy and Travellers, traders and local businesses and aimed to reflect as many views as possible.

-Since that first Evaluation Report, year on year the MASCG has agreed a similar approach and in 2012, the Evaluation Report has been developed from consultation with all groups involved in the Fair.
+Since that first Evaluation Report, year on year MASCG has agreed a similar approach and in 2013, the Evaluation Report has been developed from consultation with all groups involved in the Fair.
 This has included representatives from the resident and business community.
 As an innovation in 2011, daily meetings took place with the community representatives from the residents, businesses and Gypsy and Travellers to continue to update information that was needed in order to continue every day to improve what actions were being taken.
-This was continued in 2012.
-Over the last three years, the www.applefair.org website has been used which increased electronic feedback and this year Twitter and Facebook have been used with the latter reaching upwards of 5,000 followers to exchange information with.
+This was continued in 2012 and also this year.
+It has proved to be an effective communication forum.
+This year, the www.applefair.org website has been greatly improved which increased electronic feedback and Twitter and Facebook have been used again with the latter reaching upwards of 5,000 followers to exchange information with.

 The MASCG, after it was established, agreed a three-year plan to ensure improvements to the way the Fair operated and we are now in our second phase.
-The 2012 Fair was based on the learning and development which had taken place.
+The 2013 Fair was based on the learning and development which had taken place in successive Fairs.

-The major changes to the operation of the 2011 Fair were developed and progressed in 2012.
-This was a deliberate objective to engage the public from all communities more in the deliberations up to and including the Fair.
-This included daily meetings with the communities and also the way the agencies were operating in an effective and coordinated way through the control of daily meetings of the MASCG as well as the forward planning which had previously taken place.
+There has been a deliberate objective to engage the public from all communities more in the deliberations up to and including the Fair.
+This included daily meetings with the communities and also the way the agencies were operating in an effective and coordinated way through the control of daily meetings of MASCG as well as the forward planning which had previously taken place.
 Initial feedback from all communities who attended the Fair considered in 2012 it was even safer, more enjoyable and it moved again someway back towards the vibrant cultural and traditional event it used to be.
-However, more work is still needed in this area if that is continuing to be the driving direction in which the Fair wants to be for the future.
+But in some communities prior to the Fair, there was damage to boundary walls, excrement and litter was left in roadside verges and horses were put in fields eating the grass without authority.
+All issues caused public complaint which will lead to changes being introduced next year to actively discourage such actions.
 There were some issues of horse owners prior to the Fair grazing their horses on land which the parishes did not want to see grazed.
-This is something to be reviewed for 2013.
+This is something to be reviewed for 2014.